aasthac522/MEETUP/README.md

 ## Video Demo

-This is the link to video demo:
+This is the link to video demo: https://youtu.be/RG0CkX4oSVU

 ## Features built

 1. Toggling of audio stream
-2. Toggling of audio stream
+2. Toggling of video stream
 3. Easily join a meeting or start an instant meeting
 4. Best video meeting quality
 5. Easy access on any device